20 Fun Things to Do in Sarasota FL: Best Places to Visit

 Be sure to check the calendar before visiting – you never know what shows may be playing during your visit!
 If you’re lucky, you might even get a chance to see some of the biggest names in entertainment gracing the stage.
 No matter who is on the bill, you’re sure to have a night full of entertainment and enjoyment.

 14. Explore the Marie Shelby Botanical Gardens

 Check out some of the most beautiful tropical plants, flowers, and trees in the entire state of Florida at the Marie Shelby Botanical Gardens.
-You can roam around the gardens at your own pace, to smell the tropical flowers, and play with the hundreds of butterflies who call this place home.
+You can roam around the gardens at your own pace, smell the tropical flowers, and play with the hundreds of butterflies that call this place home.